Abishek-545/admitrank/README.md

 ---

-For quick testing use the dataset available in data folder( data\samples\sample classification dataset or  data\samples\sample regression dataset)
+##For quick testing use the dataset available in data folder( data\samples\sample classification dataset or  data\samples\sample regression dataset)
-     -> Use Admit_train_test to train the model
+     - Use Admit_train_test to train the model
-     -> Use Admit_predict to predict applicant's rank
+     - Use Admit_predict to predict applicant's rank

 🔗 This project demonstrates how **AI + automation** can modernize the admission process and deliver **faster, fairer, and smarter decisions**.